cb109/payshare/README.md

 the group.

 ## Terminology
-- Collective: This is basically your shared flat, sports team, whatever
+- `Collective`: This is basically your shared flat, sports team, whatever
-- User: A person that can be a member of one or more Collectives
+- `User`: A person that can be a member of one or more Collectives
-- Membership: The connection of a User to a Collective
+- `Membership`: The connection of a User to a Collective

 ## Tech Stack